How to Make Great Money as a Freelance Translator

 Most of the online translation jobs you see posted will attract multiple bidders or applicants.
 To win the job, you must stand out.

-You can start a blog or website where you post sample translations, testimonials from clients, and links to completed projects.
+You can start a blog or website to post sample translations, client testimonials, and links to completed projects.
 Link to your site from every professional profile you create.
+You can also network in LinkedIn groups or online forums for language professionals like TranslatorsCafe and Proz.

 When you’re bidding on a project: